kmcelwee/mondrianify-twitter/README.md

 A Twitter bot wrapper for the [mondrianify repository](https://github.com/kmcelwee/mondrianify/), a pipeline for turning images into paintings by Piet Mondrian.
 The attached bot ([@PietMondrianAI](https://twitter.com/PietMondrianAI)) is deployed to [Heroku](https://dashboard.heroku.com/).

+~ ~ ~ ADD TWITTER INTERACTION SCREENSHOT ~ ~ ~

 ### bot.py
 A bot class to handle all requests and process the different kinds of tweets we'd like to send:
 - `introduction`: If a user mentions the bot, it will introduce itself and ask for an image.
-	- Note: This is queried using `"@PietMondrianAI"`, but one may want to change the query to `to:PietMondrianAI` on their own bot.
+	- Note: This is queried using `q="@PietMondrianAI"`, but one may want to change the query to `q="to:PietMondrianAI"` on their own bot.
 The latter would only select tweets that replied to a bot tweet or mentioned the bot at the very beginning of their tweet.
-- `random`: The bot grabs a random image of a random dimension using Unsplash (LINK) and runs a transformation on it.
+- `random`: The bot grabs a random image of a random dimension using [Unsplash](https://unsplash.com/developers) and runs the transformation on the image.
 It tweets the results.
 - `reply_transform`: If there is an image in the tweet that mentions this bot, take the first image, apply the Mondrian tranform, and tweet the results.
 - `error`: If given a blank or undistinct image the clustering algorithms will fail.
 The bot will respond with a brief explanation of what might have gone wrong.